 To reduce development cost for non-differentiating requirements, it is paramount to leverage open source and cloud native projects, such as Kubernetes.
 However, be mindful that these might not fulfill your regulatory requirements out of the box.

 Therefore, it is really important to select the right platform.
 Loosely speaking, a platform is a set of open-source and cloud native tools carefully integrated together, so as to accelerate your development team.
-Some platforms, such as Compliant Kubernetes, are specifically designed to comply with EU regulations and can tremendously reduce your compliance burden allowing you to put more effort into your functional requirements.
+Some platforms, such as Welkin, are specifically designed to comply with EU regulations and can tremendously reduce your compliance burden allowing you to put more effort into your functional requirements.

 7. Measure and learn